Testing Tools & Techniques Definitions

 Unit testing is a software development process in which the smallest testable parts of an application, called units, are individually scrutinized for proper operation.

-• user acceptance testing (UAT)
+• What is user acceptance testing (UAT)?

 User acceptance testing (UAT), also called application testing or end-user testing, is a phase of software development in which the software is tested in the real world by its intended audience.